-- Download and install the appropriate Qt Framework for Windows from The Qt Company.
+- Click Get Qt to download and install the appropriate Qt Framework for Windows.
 This download will include Qt Creator.

 - Open SSL support is required.
 Open SSL allows access to secure services that need user credentials.
 It is not delivered with the Qt Framework.
 For more information, see the Qt documentation about adding SSL support to your Qt app.

 - Install a debugger.
 See the Qt documentation for Setting Up Debugger.